tshpigel/Bytl/README.md

 Unfortunately, because Bytl uses TypeScript Deno for both compilation and code generation (because I don't know any other language well enough), its compilation and runtime is slower than other common languages.
 Even simple programs such as declaring and printing a variable may take a noticeable amount of time.
 I'm also not very good at programming so there are probably a lot of bugs and the code is currently unoptimized.

-Essentially, all the time saved by writing the code in Bytl will be made up for during runtime.
+Essentially, all the time saved by writing code in Bytl as opposed to another language will be made up for during runtime.

 ## Setup (no script currently works)
 #### First download the repository then unzip the folder